Understanding the Platform Architecture and Topology

 -

-Shared services are foundational services that provide infrastructure and other common resources that are designed to be consumed by various applications such as authentication, notification, and audit.
+Shared services are foundational services that provide infrastructure and other common resources that are designed to be consumed by various back end applications such as authentication, notification, and audit.

 -

-Application services are built on top of the platform shared services, and are designed to provide functionality that is unique to the application such as vaulting and remote access.
+Application services leverage platform shared services, and are designed to provide functionality that is unique to the application such as vaulting and remote access.

 The Delinea Platform is evolving with every new release.
 The overview diagram below may be forward-looking from that perspective.